jeongukjae/tfds-korean/docs/datasets/korsts.md

 The dataset for the paper [_KorNLI and KorSTS: New Benchmark Datasets for Korean Natural Language Understanding_](https://arxiv.org/abs/2004.03289).

+For more details, see <https://github.com/kakaobrain/KorNLUDatasets>.
+This work is licensed under the [Creative Commons Attribution-ShareAlike license (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Table of contents
 {: .no_toc .text-delta }